dewster/lol-mastery-manager-1/README.md

 [![Github Releases](https://img.shields.io/github/downloads/maxdeviant/lol-mastery-manager/latest/total.svg?style=flat-square)](https://github.com/maxdeviant/lol-mastery-manager/releases/latest)

+This is a fork of maxdeviant's LoL Mastery Manager with fixes.
+Working version for Patch 7.1 Legacy Client

 > **NOTICE:** Development for LoL Mastery Manager is currently on hiatus.

 A tool for managing mastery pages in League of Legends.
 Inspired by [Championify](https://github.com/dustinblackman/Championify).